iexel/fontus/README.md

 ####User input validation

 User input is validated server-side (with Spring MVC and JSR-303).
-I explained how validation errors are displayed in iqGrid in [this](http://stackoverflow.com/q/21808706/2842067) StackOverflow question.
+I explained how validation errors are displayed in jqGrid in [this](http://stackoverflow.com/q/21808706/2842067) StackOverflow question.

 ####Error processing